The Premier Flood Conference

-The Association of State Floodplain Managers will convene the world's largest and most comprehensive floodplain management conference – our 39th annual gathering – the of week May 31 – June 5, 2015, at the Hyatt Regency in downtown Atlanta, Georgia.
-We invite you to share your experiences with local, state, regional, tribal and federal officials, industry leaders, consultants, a wide variety of subject matter experts from a vast diversity of fields, and other interested parties by giving a presentation relevant to our theme, "Mitigation on my Mind".
+The Association of State Floodplain Managers will convene the world's largest and most comprehensive floodplain management conference – our 40th annual gathering – the of week June 19 – June 24, 2016, at DeVos Place Convention Center in downtown Grand Rapids, Michigan.
+We invite you to share your experiences with local, state, regional, tribal and federal officials, industry leaders, consultants, a wide variety of subject matter experts from a vast diversity of fields, and other interested parties by giving a presentation relevant to our theme, "Great Lakes, Grand Partners".

 With 59,489 square miles, Georgia is the largest state east of the Mississippi River and encompasses a range of geography and topography "from the mountains to the sea" – from the highest point in Georgia located at Brasstown Bald at elevation 4784 feet above sea level to sea level itself at the Atlantic Ocean.
 In all, Georgia has five regions: the Appalachian Mountains, Blue Ridge (about 5% of the state), the Ridge and Valley, the Piedmont Plateau (covering about 30% of Georgia), and the Coastal Plain (about 50% of Georgia's land mass).